dapepe/codematic/README.md

 * `method`: GET, POST, PUT, DELETE (default is GET)
 * `data`: The form data object.
 Placeholders will be included for string values
 * `var`: The variable name for the response value (default is `RESPONSE`)
+* `filename`: Optional sends response to a filename (e.g. for PDF documents)

+There's also a special behavior for command chaining, since you can also use the response code to issue follow up commands (see sample config)

 Sample Configuration